h-enk/henkverlinde.com/src/routes/tools/hyas.md

 ---
-title: "Hyas"
+title: 'Hyas'
-description: "Some website projects require a solid starting point.
-Sometimes you just don’t want to start from scratch."
+description: 'Some website projects require a solid starting point.
+Sometimes you just don’t want to start from scratch.'
-excerpt: "Some website projects require a solid starting point.
+excerpt: 'Some website projects require a solid starting point.
 With a great developer experience and a sound user experience.
 Sometimes you just don’t want to start from scratch.
-That’s why I created <a href=\"https://github.com/h-enk/hyas\">Hyas</a>."
+That’s why I created <a href="https://github.com/h-enk/hyas">Hyas</a>.'
 date: 2020-07-03T16:29:48+02:00
 lastmod: 2020-07-03T16:29:48+02:00
 publishDate: '2020-07-03'